mozilla/ecosystem-platform/docs/relying-parties/tutorials/integration-with-subscription-platform.md

 ## Integration with Apple IAP

 To integrate your iOS app with the Subscription Platform, please see [Apple IAP](/ecosystem-platform/relying-parties/how-tos/apple-iap).

+## Product metrics in Looker

+To view product metrics in Looker for your products and/or services, please see [Metrics for Relying Parties](/ecosystem-platform/relying-parties/how-tos/product-metrics).

 [relying party events]: https://github.com/mozilla/fxa/tree/main/packages/fxa-event-broker#relying-party-event-format
 [subscription state notifications]: https://github.com/mozilla/fxa/tree/main/packages/fxa-event-broker#subscription-state-change